Markyate Priory

-Markyate Priory was a Benedictine priory in Bedfordshire, England.
+Markyate Priory was a Benedictine nunnery in Markyate, Bedfordshire, England.
 It was established in 1145 and disestablished in 1537.

 History

 The priory of Markyate was founded in 1145, in a wood which was then part of the parish of Caddington, and belonged to the Dean and Chapter of St Paul's Cathedral, London.
-Ralf de Langford, who was dean at the time, granted the site at a rent of 3s. annually; adding to it afterwards another portion at a rent of 6s.
+Ralf de Langford, who was dean at the time, granted the site at a rent of 3 shillings annually; adding to it afterwards another portion at an annual rent of 6 shillings.

-As the house was built under the patronage of Geoffrey de Gorham, sixteenth abbot of St. Alban's, and endowed by him (though not with the goodwill of his convent) with tithes from Cashio and Watford, it has sometimes been called a cell of that abbey; but this is scarcely a correct description of it, as the patronage remained always with the Dean and Chapter of St. Paul's, and the nuns were never exempt from episcopal jurisdiction.
-There can however be no doubt that in its early days the priory was closely connected with St. Alban's, though the history of its origin is somewhat involved in legend.
+As the house was built under the patronage of Geoffrey de Gorham, sixteenth abbot of St Alban's, and endowed by him (though not with the goodwill of his convent) with tithes from Cashio and Watford, it has sometimes been called a cell of that abbey, but this is not an entirely correct description of it, as the patronage remained always with the Dean and Chapter of St Paul's, and the nuns were never exempt from episcopal jurisdiction.
+There can however be no doubt that in its early days the priory was closely connected with St Alban's, though the history of its origin is somewhat involved in legend.